Rapid Insights: The Decameron Thrives on Dark Comedy and Medieval Mayhem

 ≤79 Disappointing 80-89 Challenging 90-109 Average 110-119 Promising 120+ Outstanding

-Who’s been watching this new drama series?
+Who’s been watching this fun new series?

 Stay in the know